swathireddy26/SupplyChainApplication/README.md

 # SupplyChainApplication
 1. Created basic supply chain application where we can keep track of items in all stages starting from creation to delivery.
+2. Seller can create a product, an address will be associated with this product and anyone who wants to buy this product can send specified ether to that address.
+Once the payment is done, seller will get the notification to send the product.
-2. We will perform event triggers for every action taken in the supply chain.
+3. We will perform event triggers for every action taken in the supply chain.

 # Project Diagram